Delaying Structure Decisions Locks Future Options

 What goes unexamined is how the sequence of these decisions creates dependencies.
 The entity type chosen in month one determines which bank accounts can be opened in month two.
 The bank account opened in month two determines which payment processors can be connected in month three.
 The processor connected in month three determines how revenue flows in month six.

 Each decision was reasonable in isolation.
 But the sequence created a chain of dependencies that now resists adjustment.
 Changing any single link requires addressing every downstream dependency — and the further down the chain, the more embedded the constraints become.
+The first-year decision map sequences these choices in the order that creates the least downstream constraint.

 Dependencies accumulate quietly